drepper/obs-realsense-greenscreen/README.md

 This plugin has so far been tested only on my machine:

 - The only camera tested so far is the L515.
 I hope that the `librealsense2` library handles the other devices the same.
 - I have not even tested what happens if no camera is attached.
 - The frequency of the picture provided is fixed at 30Hz.
 Not sure whether this needs to be variable.
 - The depth sensor is quite noisy.
-When running the `testrealsense` test program one can clearly see artifacts.
-It might be good to add more filtering.
-I found, though, with some tinkering with the settings of the plugin inside OBS it is possible to minimize the visible effects.
+Select an appropriate depth filter size.
+The larger the size, the more work is required, so restrict the size to a reasonable value for your machine.
 - The code allows to set a minimum distance for the mask as well.
 This setting is so far not carried through to the OBS properties dialog.
   Not sure this is necessary.
 - Obviously, the code has only been tested under Fedora.

 Trouble Shooting